 The Rijksmuseum is one of the most popular attractions in Amsterdam and queues can get really long.
 To beat the lines, you can book an e-ticket before you arrive.

-A trip to Amsterdam isn't complete without a trip along the city's canals.
-We booked with Grey Line, which you can board from Damrak (near Amsterdam Centraal), however there are plenty of providers offering tours around the station, catering for all budgets and desired routes.
+A trip to the city isn't complete without experiencing the iconic Amsterdam canals.
+We booked with Gray Line, which you can board from Damrak (near Amsterdam Centraal), however there are plenty of providers offering tours around the station, catering for all budgets and desired routes.
 Our tour lasted an hour and took us all around the city, with earphones for the audio commentary included.

 Our top tip would be to get a seat near a window as it can get pretty hot inside the boats, particularly in summer.

 Anne Frank Huis is on Prinsengracht, in central Amsterdam, and is where the teenager wrote her famous diary while hiding from the Nazis during World War Two.
 Many of the exhibits here are particularly emotional and poignant, but it's an important site of remembrance and well worth a visit.